 Offered by the Federal Government, click here for more.

-Temporary 75% Wage Subsidy: A subsidy equal to 75% of employee remuneration paid for businesses with any number of employees that can demonstrate that their business revenues have decreased by at least 30% due to COVID-19 as compared to the prior year or compared to January and February and 15% for the month of March 2020.
+The Canada Emergency Wage Subsidy (CEWS): *Now extended to August 29, 2020* subsidy equal to 75% of employee remuneration paid for businesses with any number of employees that can demonstrate that their business revenues have decreased by at least 30% due to COVID-19 as compared to the prior year or compared to January and February and 15% for the month of March 2020.
 These subsidies will be retroactive to Saturday, March 15, 2020, and will cover up to 75% on the first $58,700 that employees earn, – $847 per week.
 Employers are encouraged to cover the additional 25% of employees salaries if they are able.
 Applications for the Canadian Emergency Wage Subsidy will be available through the Canada Revenue Agency My Business Account.
 This benefit is pending approval from the House of Commons – expected April 20, 2020.

 Note 1: Employees who receive the Canadian Emergency Wage Subsidy (CEWS) – 75% temporary wage subsidy will not qualify to receive the Canadain Emergency Response Benefit (CERB).

 Note 2: It has been clarified that Bars, Restaurants, Charities, not for profits, and non-publicly funded businesses will qualify for the Canadian Emergency Wage Subsidy